sysops-notes/sysops-notes.github.io/sections/asg_elb.md

 	* Can be `Private` _(aka internal)_ and `Public`
 * `4xx` Client induced errors
 * `5xx` Application induced errors
+* `Cross Zone Load Balancing`: Distribute traffic across all registered instances in all enabled AZs

 ### Connections